MS-2-137, SF Box 19, Folder 8; SF Box 27, Folders 1-2

 Fonds consists of promissary notes, an order from David M. Lead to Charles Irving, and cheques.
 These materials date between 1858-1879.
 The fonds also contains agreements from 1863-1876 as well as business correspondence.

 Item is a letter from W.E.
 Faulkner to his Aunt Jessie in Pictou, Nova Scotia.
-The letter makes reference to the mining strikes of the previous year, as well as correspondences with other family members in Moncton, New Brunswick, Boston, and Manila.
+The letter makes reference to the mining strikes of the previous year, as well as correspondence with other family members in Moncton, New Brunswick, Boston, and Manila.

 Item is a letter from A.C.
 MacDonald to Robert Murray.
 MacDonald was Secretary to the Liberal Party Committee in Pictou County and Township.
 The letter refers to the benefits of candidates attending constituency meetings prior to the 1847 election.